Skip to main content

 This page explains TEE fundamentals that matter for every trader.
 The Technical Verification section provides deeper detail for auditors and developers who want to independently verify the system.

-Silhouette's core matching engine runs inside a Trusted Execution Environment (TEE) - a secure, isolated computing environment that ensures orders are processed confidentially.
-No one can access the data inside the TEE, not even the Silhouette team.
+Silhouette's core matching engine runs inside a Trusted Execution Environment (TEE), an isolated computing environment in which orders are processed confidentially.
+Data inside the enclave is not readable by the Silhouette team or the cloud provider.

 AWS Nitro Enclaves